 Yes, you’re retired, but you still need to work on your credit score.
-If your household debt – mortgage or car loan — is paid off, responsible use of your credit cards will be your best way to keep your scores high.
+If your household debt — be it a mortgage or car loan — is paid off, responsible use of credit cards is the best way to keep that score high.

 You might think: Why bother?
-After all, you plan to never apply for a mortgage again.
-But you’re still driving a car, aren’t you?
-Your credit scores impact the auto insurance rate you pay.
-And a high credit score will get you a favorable rate just in case you need a loan.
+After all, you don’t plan to ever apply for a mortgage again.
+But you’re still driving a car, right?
+Credit scores impact the auto insurance rate you pay, and the car loan terms you get.

 And let’s not forget that an excellent credit score will make you eligible for the best credit cards.
 When you’re no longer actively generating income, you want a card that pays you the best cash-back or travel rewards.

-If you’ve reached the $1 million benchmark for retirement savings, income in retirement should not be a problem for you (unless you’re irresponsible).
-But for most people, that’s unlikely to happen.
+If you’ve reached the $1 million benchmark for retirement savings, income in retirement should not be a problem.
+But for a large percentage of people, that’s unlikely to happen.

 - Generous cash back on basics like gas and groceries.
-Unfortunately, many rewards cards come with an annul fee, but the rewards may be generous enough to make the card worthwhile.
+Many of these cards do not have an annual fee.
+Some do charge a fee, but the rewards may be generous enough to make the card worthwhile.

-- A card with easily understood terms.
-Perhaps it’s best to avoid a card with frequently changing cash-back bonuses that you have to keep track of and register for.
+- Easily understood terms.
+Avoid a card with frequently changing cash-back bonuses that you have to keep track of and register for.

 Your lifestyle and planned activities

 Many retirees look forward to extensive travel.
 In that’s you, shop for a card with: